Home: Her Legacy & Scholarship

 Persisting to serve her neighbors and work as an advocate until the last weeks of her life, Melissa passed away on October 2, 2020 at the age of 46.
 She accomplished more in her life than people twice her age.

-Saige Merwin Earns Our 2025 Scholarship
+Reagan Aronson Earns Our 2026 Scholarship

 Please help us keep Missy’s great energy going and encourage the next generation to carry on with her same fervor and heart.
 Support for the MJS scholarship at https://middlesexcountycf.org/…/mjschlag-award-fund/.
 If you are planning a gathering, cocktail party or some other strategy to raise funds for this scholarship, please let us know so we can publicize it!